-The [UG] provides information on the Smart Operation Panel in section "Top Page > Introduction and Basic Operations > Basic Operation of the Machine > Names and Functions of the Control Panel".
+The [UG] provides information on the Smart Operation Panel in section "Top Page > Introduction and Basic Operations > Basic Operation of the Machine >Names and Functions of the Control Panel".
+In addition, a discussion of the Web Image Monitor is provided in section "Top Page > Introduction and Basic Operations > Using Web Image Monitor".
 The authentication methods for both the Smart Operations Panel and Web Image Monitor are discussed in section "Top Page > Introduction and Basic Operations > User Authentication".

-As per [AGD] section 3.3.1.2, The TOE is configured to do either local authentication labeled [Basic Authentication] or external authentication labeled [LDAP Authentication], using an LDAP Server in its operational environment.
+As per [AGD] section 3.3.1.2, The TOE is configured to do either local authentication labeled [Basic Authentication] or external authentical labeled [LDAP Authentication], using an LDAP Server in its operational environment.
 These are consistent with the TSS in the [ST].